 “Hong Kong is not ‘marginalised’ by China’s growth.
 Hong Kong needs to let go of areas it has lost competitive advantage, focus where it is competitive and create new strengths for the future”, said Christine Loh…

-Civic Exchange submitted its views on the HKSAR Government’s 5th report on the Constitutional Development Task Force.
+Civic Exchange submitted its views on the HKSAR Government’s green paper on constitutional development.

 Hong Kong’s air quality policies must be more stringent to reverse the rise in air pollution and protect public health.

 Civic Exchange submitted additional views on measures to reduce greenhouse gas emissions and its effect on global warming.